danielharrell/SumLect2015/Lost_Idea_LA.md

 in having no idea of a liberal art to offer in their place.
 We therefore lack the very thing that makes the examples on our lists examples.
 And this, then, is what I mean by "forgotten."
-For we lack the very thing that our lists would suggest we possess, as if what we lacked had been lost.
+For we lack the very thing that our lists would suggest we possess, as if what we lacked were lost.

+## Part one: evidence for hypothesis

+But is it lost?
+Have we indeed forgotten what a liberal art is?
+It is hard to know what might *prove* as much.
+This is why, for better or worse, I call my lecture's title a hypothesis.
+(Briefly include here a first reason already given in the existence of lists at all.
+Then spell out two more reasons that are independent of lists per se.)
+Still, I can think of three reasons for adopting it; three reasons, that is, for supposing that the idea of a liberal art has been lost rather than kept.
+To see what they are, I now want to give a closer look to the lists of liberal arts already mentioned.
+The first of these, recall, was the seemingly indefinite list produced by the Council of Independent Colleges, ranging from mathematics to Mandarin, from statistics to sociology.
+One reason, it likelier that we have forgotten what a liberal art is than that we have remembered it. adopting this hypothesis when we read present-day defenses of liberal education.

+and have no ambitions that my lecture might persuade you of it as fact.
+Still, I do hope to persuade you of it as Still, I think this hypothesis better explains Perhaps you need more evidence to accept such a claim, even in the form of a hypothesis.
+To begin this section, speak in terms of accepting the hypothesis, on the evidence of the list-making; then turn to other things that are clarified by its adoption.

+But now that I have explained my title and formulated my hypothesis, I want to offer evidence for it.
+I wantaccepting this hypothesis?
 (Revise from here.)
 (Perhaps put act of forgetfulness here?)
 So if our every list is made instead without this knowledge, then what might have been an act of recollection is rather a state of forgetfurecall it to mind. making oints backwards, as it were, to an idea that defines them